"Soup of the Day"...just got serious!

 There are moments when the person you love is upset.
 It might not have anything to do with you.
 Still, it helps to approach the situation with care.
 Acknowledge and accept where they are, how they are feeling at that moment.
 You can’t make them change anymore than you can kick your golf ball to a more favourable spot.
 Ask if there’s an approach you can take to make things better.
 As the loft from the wedge would kick your ball up high, allow your mind, and creativity to soar… is there something unexpected you can do to cheer them up, make them smile or laugh, and show them how much you care.

 If you are at fault, take a deep breath.
 Be honest.
 Take responsibility.
 Apologize and mean it.

 Inspiration of the Day

 “Golf is about how well you accept, respond to, and score with your misses much more so than it is a game of your perfect shots.” – Dr. Bob Rotella, Sports Psychologist

 Classes of the Day

-Join Lori at 7:00am (45 minutes) from your very own living room.
+Join Adriana at 7:30am (45 minutes) from your own living room.